Santa Tecla, El Salvador: Santa Tecla Municipal Palace

-Santa Tecla has many examples of neo-classical architecture.
+Santa Tecla has many examples of neoclassical architecture.
 One of them is the Palace of Fine Arts (Santa Tecla Municipal Palace).
 It is estimated that this building was built in 1911 for residential purposes.
-Later the property became part of the municipality as a way to cancel a debt and the building became the offices of the municipal council.
-Considered a Santa Tecla landmark this eclectic building with 17 rooms, imposing columns and a central courtyard reflects several architectural styles, among them: neo-gothic, neo-romantic, neo-renaissance and neo-vicentine.
-It is assumed that much of the infrastructure in Santa Tecla's early years is the work of architect José Jeréz, who is responsible for this Municipal Palace and several other buildings like “Hogar del Niño Adalberto Guirola” El Carmen Church, The Guirola House, the former Santa Tecla Penitentiary (now MUTE museum).
-Over the years, this building deteriorated by weather and natural disasters.
-In January 2001 a major earthquake struck El Salvador seriously damaging this building.
-However, the municipality with the help of the Government of Andalucía in Spain, began restoration work to preserve this architectural masterpiece.
-In October 2008 the work was concluded and the building became The Municipal Palace of Fine Arts in order to establish an artistic home for children, youth and adults.
+Later the property was sold to the municipality as a way to cancel a debt, and the building became the offices of the municipal council.
+Considered a Santa Tecla landmark, this eclectic building with 17 rooms, imposing columns and a central courtyard reflects several architectural styles, among them neo-Gothic, neo-romantic, neo-Renaissance and neo-vicentine.
+It is assumed that much of the infrastructure in Santa Tecla's early years is the work of architect José Jeréz, who is responsible for this Municipal Palace and several other buildings like Hogar del Niño Adalberto Guirola, El Carmen Church, the Guirola House, and the former Santa Tecla Penitentiary (now the MUTE museum).
+Over the years, this building has deteriorated due to weather and natural disasters.
+In January 2001 a major earthquake struck El Salvador, seriously damaging the building.
+However, with the help of the Government of Andalucía in Spain, the municipality began restoration work to preserve this architectural masterpiece.
+In October 2008 the work was concluded and the building became the Municipal Palace of Fine Arts in order to establish an artistic home for children, youth and adults.